Most Reliable Hosting Company Sites in June 2012

-Each of the top three hosting companies had only one failed request this month and they are therefore ranked by average connection time.
+The top four hosting companies had the same number of failed requests this month and they are therefore ranked by average connection time.

 Netcraft measures and makes available the response times of around forty leading hosting providers' sites.
 The performance measurements are made at fifteen minute intervals from separate points around the internet, and averages are calculated over the immediately preceding 24 hour period.